Kangonaut/aegis-athena/diaries/mars-rag-diary.md

 As can be seen, the approach improved the context relevance metric, which also causes the groundedness metric to go up.
 This makes sense, since a more relevant context makes it easier to form an answer that is backed up by mentioned context.

+## M.A.R.S. v2.0

+This version uses sentence window retrieval, in order to give the synthesizer more context and make the retrieval step more precise.
+The Weaviate class `SentenceWindowDocsChunk` is used as a datasource.
+A parameter of `window_size = 3` is used for the data loading stage.
+Furthermore, v2.0 also utilizes a re-ranker stage also using the `BAAI/bge-reranker-base` model.

+### Results

+- Groundedness: 0.82
+- Answer Relevance: 0.75
+- Context Relevance: 0.77

+### Thoughts

+This approach seems to have improved the context relevance metric, which proves the intuition behind the approach and also shows that this approach is also feasible for this dataset.

+Regarding the decrease of answer relevance, after looking through the samples that scored badly, I did not agree with the LLMs evaluation, since they all answered the query fairly well.
+Thus, I don't think this really has an effect on answer relevance.